olegabu/fabric-starter/README.md

   Once the network is running you can start the API and web app servers.

 ```
- # generate customized yaml files and generate crypto and channel artifacts
+ # generate customized yaml files and generate crypto and channel artifacts (don't run it twice)
  ./network.sh

  # start the network